Have a question? Ask it to contact@cursivetechnology.com

 Q: how student data is handled?

-A: From day one, we recognized the sensitivity of this data type.
 All policies and technical configurations are designed to minimize risk and maximize privacy and security.
 This includes TLS 1.2 level security and authentication for all communications, best-in-class security features and standards from our cloud service provider (AWS), and positioning the company and infrastructure to meet the highest security standards.
 Our HECVAT lite can be accessed from the security policy page.
 We’re available to answer more technical questions as needed.

 Q: How does Cursive know to only record what’s happening on a certain text area and not on a different window that might be private?